-Up to Ten Local students will be accepted per class.
-Distance students are accepted based upon availability & approval of clinical sites.
+Up to five local students will be accepted per class start.
+Distance students are accepted based upon seat availability & approval of clinical sites.

 The Admissions Committee reserves the right, in every case, to accept or reject any applicant based on previous academic performance, motivation, personality/character and/or educational background as determined by the application process, review of academic and sociological data, references and/or investigation.